It has been far too long since I’ve written a mortgage match-up, so without further ado, here’s a biggie: “Renting vs. buying a home.” Or a condo…

-The 2% rule is a lot less forgiving.
+The 2% rule is a lot less forgiving, doubly less in fact.
 In our preceding example, you’d need to get $4,000 a month in rent, which is probably next to impossible in most situations today unless you buy a very cheap foreclosure or snag some other fire sale.
-These types of properties will most likely need a lot of TLC to get into the shape necessary to rent.
+These types of properties will most likely need a lot of TLC to get into the shape necessary to rent for such a premium.

 Finally, there’s a home’s gross yield, which is calculated by taking the property’s annual rent and dividing it by the purchase price.
 So if the annual rent is $24,000 and the purchase price is $300,000, you’d have a gross yield of 8%.
 A yield of 8% or higher is generally pretty good and anything in the double-digits is pretty spectacular.